Grid Pitch 2023

 • Timeframe and probability of success

 • Fit with overall competition requirements

 Mentors will be working with student teams to develop and improve their concepts and business models.
 Individual mentoring assignments will be determined by The Grid's leadership team.

-Selected Proposals/Finalists: Each team will have approximately 5 minutes to present the concept and participants and panels will be able to provide written and verbal feedback to finalists after all have pitched their ideas.
+Selected Proposals/Finalists: Each team will have either 3 or 5 minutes to present the concept in person and participants and panels will be able to provide written and verbal feedback to finalists after all have pitched their ideas.
 This isn’t “Shark Tank” but instead a celebration of ideas and aspiring student entrepreneurs.

-In addition to the 5 minute pitches, participating teams may be asked to do short, lighting round versions of the pitch.
+In addition to the 5 minute pitches, participating teams will be required to submit pre-recorded versions of the pitches.